 Before we even delve into whether you should buy a 3/16th inch track and the difference between Top Mount and Face Mount, let’s talk about the two biggest factors that will define your choice of hardware.
 Those are:

-Before you try picking between a 402 Flat Track Hardware system and the Urban Barn Door Hardware kit, you need to ask yourself, What is the look you are trying to achieve?
-Do you already have an establish look or motif, and if so, What piece of barn door hardware will enhance that look?
+Before you try picking between a Modern Flat Track Hardware system and Box Barn Door Hardware, you need to ask yourself, what is the look you are trying to achieve?
+Do you already have an established look or motif, and if so, What piece of barn door hardware will enhance that look?

 Keep in mind there is more to achieving a look than just adding a door.
-Barn door hardware can be used for cabinetry, like in this example where an interior designer used the Oden Sliding Door System to conceal shelving.
+Barn door hardware can be used for cabinetry, sliding shelves, or wherever else you see fit.

 You may in fact want to add a barn door hardware kit and sliding door to a doorway.
 90% of our customers do, but when you are considering the look make sure you look past the doorway and think about your entire room.